sourcecred/operations/overview.md

 However, as this idea evolved, we ran into a big problem: we don't know who deserves credit in an open-source project, and thus we don't know how to distribute the rewards.
-The obvious approaches, like counting commits or lines of code, would be far too easy to game—and would in any case miss out on vital work like design or issue triaging.
+The obvious approaches, like counting commits or lines of code, would be far too easy to game and would miss out on key aspects of a commit like code quality.
+Further, such approaches would miss out on key work like design feedback or issue triaging.

 This inability to quantify contributions accurately affects every method for funding open-source.
 Projects need a fair system for deciding how to distribute